rstrijdom/rstrijdom/README.md

 ## Objective

-My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey has led me to develop a passion for cloud security, and I am now eager to transition into this field, specifically aiming to use my skills as a cloud security engineer.

 ## Skills